-- a) maintain our list of church members and regular attenders; - b) provide pastoral support for members and others connected with our church; - c) provide services to the community - d) safeguard children, young people and adults at risk; - e) recruit, support and manage staff and volunteers; - f) maintain our accounts and records; - g) promote our services; - h) maintain the security of property and premises; - i) respond effectively to enquirers and handle any complaints and - j) comply with any legal requirements or responsibilities placed upon as a charity. - 1.2 This policy has been approved by the church's Charity Trustees who are responsible for ensuring that we comply with all our legal obligations.
+- a) maintain our list of church members and regular attenders; - b) provide pastoral support for members and others connected with our church; - c) provide services to the community including Giggles & Wiggles and First Thursday; - d) safeguard children, young people and adults at risk; - e) recruit, support and manage staff and volunteers; - f) maintain our accounts and records; - g) promote our services; - h) maintain the security of property and premises; - i) respond effectively to enquirers and handle any complaints; and - j) comply with any legal requirements or responsibilities placed upon as a charity. - 1.2 This policy has been approved by the church's charity trustees who are responsible for ensuring that we comply with all our legal obligations.
 It sets out the legal rules that apply whenever we obtain, store or use personal data.